 The term “total SO2” refers to the sum of both “free” and “bound” SO2.
 SO2 is typically added at various points in wine production: pre-fermentation, post-fermentation, ageing and bottling.
 Each of these stages has a different decision-making process for determining how much SO2 to add.

 Pre-fermentation SO2 Addition

 SO2 is traditionally added to crushed grapes or freshly-pressed juice to inhibit undesirable yeast and bacteria from producing undesirable compounds.
-Depending of the quality of grapes at harvest, 40 to 80 ppm of SO2 is added.
+Depending on the quality of grapes at harvest, 40 to 80 ppm (parts per million) of SO2 is added.
 High pH or warm grapes are susceptible to faster microorganism growth and also should receive a higher dose.
 Cold, clean fruit fresh from the vineyard can get by with a dose closer to the lower end of this range.

 This addition is also a critical step.
 If you measured the SO2 immediately after fermentation, you would find little to no free SO2 and a total SO2 less than half of your pre-fermentation addition.
 A standard addition at first racking of 80 ppm is usually required.
 Wines with a high pH (above 3.5) or late-harvest wines might call for 10-20 ppm more SO2.
 Sparkling wines, because of the protection of natural CO2, need less ppm.

 This is usually the last critical step taken by the winemaker.
 My goal is to develop blends with just the right pH, acids, alcohols and sulfurs.
 Our Free SO2 content is usually around 25 mg/L at bottling time for the whites and 30 mg/L for the reds.